remon2207/dotfiles/README.md

 ```
 ./arch_setup.sh
 ```
-If you are on Ubuntu, use the following command
+If it is Ubuntu, use the following command
 Enter the distribution (Ubuntu, Linux-Mint) as the first argument
+Otherwise, do a string search for $1 and replace the script
 ```
 ./ubuntu_setup.sh <$1>
 ```